2025–2026 Philippine anti-corruption protests: Government response

+2025 protests

-September 7
+September 4–20

+Protesters converged at the headquarters of Curlee and Sarah Discaya's St. Gerrard Construction General Contractor and Development Corporation in Pasig.
+The protesters vandalized the headquarter's gate.
+According to Jonila Castro, one of the protesters, "We chose to come here to one of the companies of the so-called 'Flood Control Queen and King,' the Discayas, to show and bring the people's anger against thieves."
+In front of the DPWH main office along Bonifacio Drive, protesters, including those from youth group Anakbayan threw rotten vegetables and smelly water at the gate, which the Manila Police District Philippine National Police (PNP) tried to defend using their shields.

+In Cebu, regional leaders from AMA Sugbu Kilusang Mayo Uno (KMU), Bayan Muna Cebu, and Bagong Alyansang Makabayan (Bayan) Central Visayas threw rotten tomatoes at the office of DPWH Region VII office in Cebu City decrying corruption.
 A Takbo Laban sa Korapsyon (Run Against Corruption) fun run was done at the University of the Philippines Diliman (UP Diliman) as a protest against corruption where more than 1,000 people participated.
-They condemned President Ferdinand Marcos Jr. as the original nepo baby.
+They condemned President Bongbong Marcos as the original nepo baby.
 Organized by the UP Diliman University Student Council (UPD USC), Chairperson Joaquin "Waks" Buenaflor said that they organized the event to unite the people against corruption especially amidst the flood control projects controversy.